ajupatatero/neurasim/readme.md

 ## 3. Retraining networks

 To retrain new network architectures, or to try new hyperparameter configurations, a training dataset should be created.
-In this works case, the same **2D dataset** as the original FluidNet [Section 1: Generating the data - Generating training data](https://github.com/google/FluidNet#1-generating-the-data) (generated with MantaFlow) is used.
+In this works case, the same **2D dataset** as the original FluidNet paper [Section 1: Generating the data - Generating training data](https://github.com/google/FluidNet#1-generating-the-data) (generated with MantaFlow) is used.
 Please carefully follow the intructions to generate the dataset, which should occupy around 48Gb.

 The dataset file structure should be located in ```<dataDir>``` folder with the following structure:
 ```